rosvik/raycast-public-transport/README.md

 ### View upcoming departures

 By default the next 5 departures for each platform at the stop place will be shown, but you can load more using the ⌘+ keyboard shortcut.
 If your stop has a lot of platforms, you can filter the list by line, mode of transport or authority by typing in the search bar.
 You can also add your frequently used lines as favorites using ⌘⇧P.

+### View trip suggestions

+With the _Search Trips_ command, you can get trip suggestions to and from any public transport hub in Norway.
+Pick a start stop and a destination, and get a list of alternative ways to get to where you want to go, whether that's home from work, or to the other side of the country.

 ### View detailed departure info